 The future exam will include six divisions, and each will be standalone, single test administrations.
 This structure results from an effort to align the ARE with the more commonly defined professional architect activities of practice management, project management, and project design.
 [More]

-Subject-matter expert architects and our test development consultant Alpine Testing Solutions mapped ARE 4.0’s divisions to the divisions of ARE 5.0 to ensure competency of candidates that may complete the ARE through a combination of both exams.
-Candidates who begin testing in ARE 4.0 but do not complete all divisions will receive appropriate credit for divisions in ARE 5.0 when they transition to ARE 5.0.
+Subject-matter expert architects and our test development consultant Alpine Testing Solutions mapped ARE 4.0’s divisions to those in ARE 5.0 to ensure competency of candidates who may complete the ARE through a combination of both exams.
+Candidates who begin testing in ARE 4.0, but do not complete all divisions, will receive appropriate credit for divisions in ARE 5.0 when they transition to ARE 5.0.

 [Transition Plan] [Credit Model]

 Need help or advice?
 Use the interactive ARE 5.0 Transition Calculator to help find your best plan for completing the ARE—whether it is in ARE 4.0, a combination of 4.0 and 5.0, or waiting for 5.0.
 You can log in through My NCARB to import your current testing information, including your Rolling Clock dates.
 Questions?
 Our customer service can help!